 Recruitment, Selection and Appointment

-The Recruitment Procedure provides essential information for hiring managers on when and how to conduct a competitive recruitment process.
+The Recruitment, Selection and Appointment Procedure provides essential information for hiring managers on when and how to conduct a competitive recruitment process.
 It should be used for recruitment, selection and appointment to continuing and fixed-term positions (academic and professional).
 The Selection Committee Composition Schedule specifies the minimum composition requirements for selection committees as part of the competitive recruitment and selection process set out in the Recruitment Procedure.

 To specify the process for recruitment, selection and appointment of professional and academic staff via competitive selection to ensure consistency, transparency, efficiency and fairness.